 When a judge issues a final order of divorce in Florida, it doesn’t necessarily mean that the provisions of the various agreements in the divorce—such as time-sharing (custody), child support, or spousal support (alimony)—must remain the same for eternity.
 Because family situations change as children get older or they or their parents acquire special needs, the documents that are in place to serve the family’s best interests can also change.
-If your circumstances have changed since your divorce, it might be time for a Miami post-judgment modification.
+If your circumstances have changed since your divorce, it might be time to enlist the help of a Miami post-judgment modification attorney.

 A post-judgment modification occurs when a party named in a judgment seeks to permanently change the court’s final orders on the matter to reflect a material change in circumstances.
 These modifications pertain to the custody and support agreements that were put in place during the final divorce decree.